silverstripe/silverstripe-framework/docs/en/howto/extend-cms-interface.md

 one.

-One thing to remember when overriding a template with a custom one, such as in a module, priority is determined by a breadth-first search, so any template on a deeper level of the file heirarchy will take priority (ie. when overriding LeftAndmain_Menu.ss, `framework/admin/templates/Includes/LeftAndMain_Menu.ss` will display over `mysite/templates/includes/LeftAndMain_Menu.ss` as the former is at a deeper level).
+One thing to remember when overriding a template with a custom one, such as in a module, priority is determined by a breadth-first search, so any template on a deeper level of the file hierarchy will take priority (ie. when overriding LeftAndmain_Menu.ss, `framework/admin/templates/Includes/LeftAndMain_Menu.ss` will display over `mysite/templates/includes/LeftAndMain_Menu.ss` as the former is at a deeper level).